-Find answers to your school health questions by clicking on the links at the right.
+Find answers to your school health questions by clicking on the links below.
 This information is provided by Alpena Public Schools and is meant to be a resource.
 It is not intended to replace the need for your health care provider's attention.

 Should I send my child to school?